-The Arts, Addicted to Stories – Part I
+The Arts, Addicted to Stories – Part II

 We are, as a species, addicted to story.
 Even when the body goes to sleep, the mind stays up all night, telling itself stories.